kdrag0n/protonaosp.kdrag0n.dev/docs/features.md

 ## Under-the-hood tweaks

-Remember that annoying bug

-- Improved memory management: optimized pinning, ART heap compaction, more background apps
-- Under-the-hood tweaks: better 5 GHz Wi-Fi signal retention, high-resolution recents overview, fixes for AOSP bugs, latest Chromium WebView
+- Better 5 GHz Wi-Fi signal retention
-- Privacy: microG support, quick settings security, internet & sensor permissions, camera & microphone indicators, permission usage dashboard, minor hardening from GrapheneOS
+- High-resolution recents overview
+- Fixes for some AOSP bugs
+- Latest Chromium WebView

+## Privacy

+- Support for microG
+- Secure quick settings
+- Internet & sensor permissions
+- Camera and microphone usage indicators
+- Permission usage dashboard
+- Minor hardening from GrapheneOS

+## Convenience

+- Clear battery usage stats on demand
+- Call recording (where legal)
-- Convenience features: button to clear battery stats, call recording (where legal), machine-learning back gesture
+- AI-powered back gesture
+- Memory usage in Settings
-- Power user convenience: memory usage in Settings, advanced settings expanded by default, command-line tools for developers (e.g. SSH)
+- Advanced settings expanded by default
+- Command-line tools for developers (e.g. SSH)

-- Usable default apps: clock, calculator, contacts, messaging, phone apps from LineageOS with custom UI tweaks
-- Modern default settings: navigation, sounds, safe volume off, etc.
-- SafetyNet passing out-of-the-box without root
+## Pixel-exclusive features

+Not all Pixel-exclusive features are included due to their proprietary nature, but some of them are available:

+- Live Caption
+- Now Playing
+- Screen attention (Pixel 4+)
-- Pixel-exclusive features: Live Caption, Now Playing, Adaptive Sound, screen attention, adaptive 5G connectivity
+- Adaptive 5G connectivity (Pixel 5+)
+- Adaptive Sound (Pixel 5)

 ## SafetyNet

 Unlike many custom ROMs, ProtonAOSP passes Google's SafetyNet attestation out-of-the-box if you don't root it.
+However, don't take this for granted — Google could break it at any time.
+Unofficial operating systems rely on a variety of workarounds in order to pass SafetyNet, so it should not be expected to work forever.